 - 71. Incardination and excardination: Special issues arise for the deacon whose secular employment transfers him outside the diocese.
 In such a situation, the norms in the Code of Canon Law and from the USCCB for incardination and excardination will be followed. - 72.
-Unless a formal or ipso iure process of excardination and incardination has been followed, the deacon, even though he has relocated to another diocese, remains incardinated in his diocese of first incardination.
+The deacon, even though he has relocated to another diocese, remains incardinated in his diocese of ordination.
 In the Diocese of Honolulu, a specific process must be followed by any cleric who desires to be incardinated or excardinated.
-Information about the specific process may be obtained from the Office of Clergy (or Deacon Director's Office). - 73.
-As each diocese is obliged to keep accurate records about its deacons, even for those residing outside the diocese, the deacon must maintain communication with the diocese of his incardination. - 74.
+Information about the specific process may be obtained from the Office of Clergy. - 73.
+As each diocese is responsible for its deacons, even for those residing outside the diocese, the deacon must maintain communication with the diocese of his incardination. - 74.
 Even if outside the Diocese of Honolulu, a deacon incardinated in the diocese is obliged to reverence his bishop (canon 273) and is not to be absent from his diocese of incardination for a notable period of time without at least the presumed permission of his ordinary (canon 283, §1). - 75.
-Voluntary temporary leave of absence: A deacon may apply for a voluntary temporary leave of absence by submitting a written request to the Office of Clergy (or Deacon Director's Office).
-After a personal meeting with the vicar for clergy (or deacon director), the deacon may be granted the leave by the bishop.
-Acceptable reasons for the leave are the health of the deacon, his spouse or any other immediate family member or dependent, personal problems, family commitments, change of occupation or parish situation, temporary dislocation from the diocese, or studies. - 76.
-The temporary leave of absence is granted for a designated period.
-It may be extended upon agreement by the vicar for clergy (or deacon director) and the deacon that the
+Voluntary temporary withdrawal from active ministry: A deacon may request a withdrawal from active ministry by submitting a written request to the Office of Clergy.
+After a personal meeting with the Vicar for Clergy and the Director of Permanent Deacons, the deacon may be granted the withdrawal by the bishop.
+Acceptable reasons for requesting the-withdrawal are the health of the deacon, his spouse or any other immediate family member or dependent, personal problems, family commitments, change of occupation or parish situation, temporary dislocation from the diocese, or studies. - 76.
+The temporary withdrawal is granted for a designated period.
+If necessary, it may be extended upon agreement by the Vicar for Clergy and the deacon, with the fnal approval of the bishop.

-- extension is necessary or suitable.
 The deacon may request return to active ministry before the expiration date of the leave. - 77.
-A deacon on temporary leave still possesses good standing within the diocese.
+A deacon on temporary withdrawal still possesses good standing as a cleric.
+He may assist as a deacon at Mass, as usual.
 He is encouraged to participate in all activities of the diaconal community social, spiritual, and educational.
-However, in some situations, faculties may cease during this leave, and the deacon may not be permitted to function in any ministerial capacity, as determined by the bishop or vicar for clergy (or deacon director).
+However, in some circumstances, the bishop may restrict his ministerial functions.